Becoming a Clinical Psychologist in Rhode Island

 Mastery of such aspects of mental health can prepare students to properly engage clients in a one-on-one setting and offer solutions to help improve an individual’s mental health and emotional status.

-The application process required to become board certified as a Clinical Psychologist in Pennsylvania include several options, which are dependent on a student's current level of experience after graduate study.
+The application process required to become board certified as a clinical psychologist in Rhode Island include several options, which are dependent on a student’s current level of experience after graduate study.

 Different applications are provided for students who have yet to complete, or currently developing, post-graduate experience, while others are for individuals that have already completed their post-graduate experience.

 Both levels of candidates are eligible to sit for the license examination, however.
-The Pennsylvania Psychology Licensing Examination is available for both candidates.
+The Rhode Island Psychology Licensing Examination is available for both candidates.

 All applicants must submit documents proving graduation from a program approved by the American Psychological Association (APA) or designated by the Association of State and Provincial Psychology Boards (ASPPB) with post-graduate experience beginning on, or before, December 5, 2014.